datacarpentry/image-processing/episodes/09-connected-components.md

 > > This means that, by finding the object with the maximum value, we know how many objects there are in the image.
 > > Using the `numpy.max` function will give us the maximum value in the image
 > >
-> > Adding the following code at the end of the `CCA.py` script will print out the number of objects
+> > Adding the following code at the end of the `CCA-count.py` program will print out the number of objects
 > >
 > > ˜˜˜
 > > num_objects = numpy.max(labeled_image)